Mutimber/Mutimber/README.md

 ## Objective

-As a self-taught cybersecurity analyst driven by a passion for safeguarding digital assets, my objective is to contribute expertise in threat detection and incident response to a Security Operations Center (SOC) team.
+As a cybersecurity professional driven by a passion for safeguarding digital assets, my objective is to contribute expertise in threat detection and incident response to a Security Operations Center (SOC) team.

 ## Skills